Sister City - Sayama, Japan

 In acceptance of the invitation, the City of Worthington formed the Worthington International Friendship Association (WIFA) and visited Sayama in 1994 to bind the friendship.
 Five years later, in 1999, that friendship deepened even further with the signing of a sister-city agreement between the two cities.

-Today, Worthington and Sayama, a suburb of Tokyo, enjoy a thriving sister-city relationship.
-Over the years, dozens of Worthington and Sayama delegations of citizens, city officials, students, artists and youth basketball, baseball and soccer teams have visited each other’s cities.
-Other exchanges have included a choral delegation from Worthington Kilbourne High School to Sayama to perform in a number of settings and experience Japanese culture by staying with Japanese families and American Experience Tours, which included people between nine and 69 years old for a homestay and cultural immersion experience in Worthington.
+Today, Worthington and Sayama enjoy a thriving sister-city relationship.
+Over the years, dozens of Worthington and Sayama delegations of citizens, city officials, students, artists, youth choirs and sports teams have visited each others cities.
+Delegates enjoy a homestay and cultural immersion experience in the two cities.

 More information about Sayama, Japan.